ge-wu/CMPT434/Assignment03/README.md

 # Assignment 3
 ## Part A
-Implementation of or a Epidemic protocol (Gossip protocol) with C programming language.
-A sensor reprsents a node and the sensor will able to transmit data between each other.
+Implementation of the Epidemic protocol (Gossip protocol) with C programming language.
+A sensor represents a node and the sensor will able to transmit data between each other.
 Please check `PartA-Design.pdf` for more implementation details.